 My “thimble” works great!
 It doesn’t feel awkward.
 It protects me from the eye of the needle going into my finger.
 It rolls easily on and off my finger.
 It fits snugly and doesn’t move around – but not too snugly to be uncomfortable.

-And it serves as a great gripper, too, making it really easy to pull needles through the fabric without having to switch to a separate needle gripper.
+And it serves as a great gripper, too, for those who want one – making it really easy to pull needles through the fabric without having to switch to a separate needle gripper.

 Where to Find Them